deis/deis/README.md

 ## Remote Configuration

-While `deisctl` can be run locally on a CoreOS host, it is most useful as a tool for remote administration of a Deis platform.
-For remote connectivity to work, you must configure an SSH tunnel to one of your CoreOS hosts.
+While `deisctl` can be used locally on a CoreOS host, it is extremely useful as a tool for remote administration.
+This requires an SSH tunnel to one of your CoreOS hosts.

 Test password-less SSH connectivity to a CoreOS host: